-- 1. Ambulance attendants should only transfer a patient whose therapy required during the transfer lies within the ambulance attendant's capabilities, unless capable personnel accompany the patient. - A. Ambulance attendants are authorized to administer or monitor all medications listed on the official drug inventory as appropriate for their level of licensure and as per protocol. - B. AEMT and Paramedic ambulance attendants are authorized to administer or monitor any crystalloid IV solution during transport. - C. Arterial lines should be discontinued unless appropriate personnel from the initiating facility accompany the patient. - D. Heparin locks/implantable catheters with/without reservoirs may be closed off and left in place.
-If they are to be used during transport, then an IV drip should be established if tolerated by the patient. - E. IV pump systems should be discontinued unless capable personnel accompany the patient. - F. Orogastric or nasogastric tubes may be left in place and should either be closed off or left to suction per order of the transferring physician. - G. Orthopedic devices may be left in place at the ambulance attendant's discretion as to ability to properly transport the patient with existing device(s) in place. - H. Trained personnel authorized to operate the apparatus should accompany any patient requiring mechanical ventilation during transport.
+- 1. Ambulance attendants should only transfer a patient whose therapy required during the transfer lies within the ambulance attendant's capabilities, unless capable personnel accompany the patient. - A. Ambulance attendants are authorized to administer or monitor all medications listed on the official drug inventory as appropriate for their level of licensure and as per protocol. - B. AEMT and Paramedic ambulance attendants are authorized to administer or monitor any crystalloid IV solution during transport. - C. EMT ambulance attendants are authorized to monitor locked intravenous peripheral lines during transport, including helpocks, Broviacs, Hickmans, Port-A-Catheters, and PICC lines. - D. Arterial lines should be discontinued unless appropriate personnel from the initiating facility accompany the patient. - E. Heparin locks/implantable catheters with/without reservoirs may be closed off and left in place.
+If they are to be used during transport, then an IV drip should be established if tolerated by the patient. - F. IV pump systems should be discontinued unless capable personnel accompany the patient. - G. Orogastric or nasogastric tubes may be left in place and should either be closed off or left to suction per order of the transferring physician. - H. Orthopedic devices may be left in place at the ambulance attendant's discretion as to ability to properly transport the patient with existing device(s) in place. - Trained personnel authorized to operate the apparatus should accompany any patient requiring mechanical ventilation during transport.
 If the patient will require manual ventilatory assistance, then at least two persons shall be available to attend to the patient. - 2.
 Prior to the transfer, the transferring physician is responsible for notifying the receiving physician of the following: - 1) Reason for transfer - 2) Patient condition - 3) Estimated time of arrival - 3.
 The transferring physician must provide the ambulance attendants with the name of the receiving facility and receiving physician, copies of any available diagnostic tests, X-rays, medical records, copy of code status, DNR, POLST, or advanced directive paperwork as applicable, any isolation precaution information, and the EMTALA form prior to releasing the patient. - 4.
 Any agency that provides patient care activities prior to the arrival of the transporting agency shall provide the transporting agency with, at a minimum, a verbal report reflecting those activities.
 This verbal report must be documented in the transporting agency's PCR.